 What makes an animal tough?
 Animals are considered tough for their ability to withstand harsh conditions or difficult situations.
-Often, they have a unique adaptation that allows them to take on these challenges.
+Often, they have a unique way of adapting that allows them to take on these challenges.

 The animals on this list are considered tough for a variety of reasons – from how well they can defend themselves against larger predators to their ability to survive extreme temperatures.
 You may be surprised by which animals are considered the toughest creatures in the world!
 Discover why they made the list.

 Toughest Animal for Surviving Extreme Altitudes:

 Mountain Goat – Lives at Altitudes of 13,000+ Feet

 Mountain goats (Oreamnos americanus) are truly one of the toughest animals in the world and survive at extreme altitudes of over 13,000 feet.
 They often live in alpine regions, such as the Rocky Mountains, the Cascade Mountains, and Alaska’s Chugach Mountains.